kako-jun/cdand/README.md

 "Why is `cdand` useful?"
-Here are the samples.
+Here are the examples.

 #### Examples